BICENTENNIAL TRIBUTE

 HB(is inspired): Yes - or - an unreasonable persecution of a fatherless, sensitive minor on his first literary outing - ooh! and if he's a nobleman - how could I resist?

 Q: Er - no, a minor?
-Not a fair legal fight, Mr. Brougham - quite below the knee!
+Not a fair legal fight, Mr. Brougham - even for a man-at-law - quite, quite beastly!

 HB: In Law, every person is an infant who has not attained the great age of 21 - goodbye Quack - you shall become a better doctor after the privilege I've permitted in your interviewing me